-A shortcut for easements or right-of-ways is to check the last warranty deed for any reference to these or other restrictions.
+A shortcut for easements or right-of-way’s is to check the last warranty deed for any reference to these or other restrictions.
 Most deeds list restrictions as “except easements, covenants or other restrictions of record”, which means you have to conduct a search to discover what, if any, are recorded.

-Please remember that our records are not cumulative, but rather chronological; and that an easement or right-of-way may have been granted at any time by any of the previous owners.
+Our records are not cumulative, but rather chronological; and that an easement or right-of-way may have been granted at any time by any of the previous owners.

 A sample “chain of title” is shown below:

 |03/26/1998||Grey, Maxell||(current owner)|